K-State Mentoring Fellowships

-- A list of previous, current, and pending research support.
-Include the funding agency, names of other principal investigators, amount of support, start and end dates.
+- A list of previous, current, and pending research support, including the amount of your start-up package at K-State.
+For all funding, please include the name of the funding agency, names of other principal investigators, amount of support, start and end dates.
 Also include this same information about proposals and fellowships applied for, but not funded.

 - A description of the extent of the applicant’s involvement in obtaining previous and/or current funding and in carrying out any previously and/or currently funded research projects.

 - A detailed description of the role of the mentor and the proposed interactions between the mentor and mentee.
 Specifically, how is the mentor going to contribute to the project, beyond simply serving as a departmental mentor?

 - Two-page curriculum vitae from both the mentor and mentee.